 Hotel Review: Hyatt Zilara Cap Cana

-Ok, onto the good stuff!
-As mentioned above, Max and I checked in on DAY ONE of the grand re-opening of the Hyatt Zilara Cap Cana.
+Max and I checked in on DAY ONE of the grand re-opening of the Hyatt Zilara Cap Cana in July 2020.
 The joint Ziva and Zilara properties had opened just before COVID-19 hit in November of 2019 and had only been open a few months before they had to shut down due to coronavirus.
 This reopening really felt more like a grand opening – complete with a big band, ribbon cutting for all guests checking in on day 1 and so much excitement.
+The property truly blew us away in every category – and that’s saying a lot as we have stayed at a number of hotels in the Punta Cana area (more of those here).
 We had previously been in contact with the property to be part of the video they were filming for the first guests and we had no idea what we were in for – it was a blast!
 More about that in lobby & check in…

 The Hyatt Ziva and Zilara are located as part of one complex on the beautiful Playa Juanillo inside the Cap Cana gated community.
 Cap Cana is a newer development with tight security that includes a number of luxury hotels, apartments and homes.
 Arguably, Cap Cana has the most beautiful water in Punta Cana and it feels exclusive and safe.